a-ignatov-parc/requirejs-sandbox/README.md

 `require-sandbox` can be used for:

-1. Avoid conflicts with page's libs and scripts by running widgets in sandboxed environment with full access to parent page;
+1. Avoiding conflicts with page's libs and scripts by running widgets in a sandboxed environment with full access to the parent page.
-1. Create widgets that can be used as standalone applications or injected in user's pages without any changes in codebase;
+1. Creating widgets that can be used as standalone applications or injected in the user's pages without any changes in the codebase.
-1. Run widgets simultaneous using different lib versions.
-No problems to run widgets written with [jQuery](http://jquery.com/) `1.4.x` and `2.0.x` together;
+1. Running widgets simultaneously using different lib versions. there are no problems while running widgets written with [jQuery](http://jquery.com/) `1.4.x` and `2.0.x` together.

 	> For example see demo #2

-1. Run widgets simultaneous with different conflicting libs as dependencies.
-You can easily run widgets written with [jQuery](http://jquery.com/) and [MooTools](http://mootools.net/) on one page without worring to have conflicts;
+1. Running widgets simultaneously with different conflicting libs as dependencies.
+You can easily run widgets written with [jQuery](http://jquery.com/) and [MooTools](http://mootools.net/) on one page without worrying about incompatibilities.

 # Demos